jaseknighter/krill/README.md

 ```

-note: you may skip step 2 above you previously installed the MIRings UGen with either @okyeron's [MI-UGens for Norns](https://llllllll.co/t/mi-ugens-for-norns/31781) or the resonator pedal that is part of @21echoes' [Pedalboard](https://llllllll.co/t/pedalboard-chainable-fx-for-norns/31119).
+note: you may skip step 2 above if you previously installed the MIRings UGen with either @okyeron's [MI-UGens for Norns](https://llllllll.co/t/mi-ugens-for-norns/31781) or the resonator pedal that is part of @21echoes' [Pedalboard](https://llllllll.co/t/pedalboard-chainable-fx-for-norns/31119).

 3. restart your norns.